tjpilson/ServiceNow/README.md

 ServiceNow Integration

-Perl is a tool that is commonly available by system admins.
+Perl is a tool that is commonly available to system admins.
 Since ServiceNow is a hosted service and there are many uses for extracting server CMDB data, these scripts enable web service queries to the platform.

 ServiceNow's web service will only return a maximum of 250 results.
 The snQuery.pl script will extract the